 - Preparation time

 Lake Pointe's educational ministry is based upon a high level of parent involvement and student engagement.
-Experience has taught us that when families come late to the process, they are not ultimately served well and the students arrive at a disadvantage.
-The early summer registration cut-off helps to protect families by ensuring they receive essential support before starting later at the academy, and the best possible experience.
+Experience has taught us that when families come late to the process, they are not ultimately served well, and the students arrive at a disadvantage.
+The early cut-off helps protect families by ensuring they receive essential support before starting later at the academy, and the best possible experience.

 - Shortcuts tend to hurt people and deflate success

-We can’t explain why, exactly, but when we follow our cautious admissions process well, peace and pleasant fruit is more likely for everyone.
-Consequently, when we allow short cuts, we tend to wind up with dissatisfaction and frustration, and a lot more effort, in families and the teachers who serve them.
+We can’t explain why, fully, but when we follow our cautious admissions process well, peace and pleasant fruit is more likely for everyone.
+Consequently, when we allow shortcuts, we tend to wind up with dissatisfaction and frustration, and a lot more effort, in families and the teachers who serve them.

 - Lake Pointe starts earlier than most area schools

 The earlier beginning moves every other deadline forward.

 - Parent and student training

 Our program requires significant training for many grade levels and courses, which must be scheduled and completed in early to mid July.

 - Summer academic work

 Depending upon the grade level, students have assigned math exercises and summer reading to do.
 Starting in July can put undo pressure on the student, or encourage instances in which the preparation is not completed well.

-- July preparations produce fruit in August through May
+- July faculty / staff planning and training produces fruit in August through May

-- Ending registration is an exercise in contentment
+- The cut-off is an exercise in contentment

 Every year, there is the temptation to want more.
 And, including more families is a good thing!
 We are learning to yield to being content with what the Lord has provided.
 This year, He has brought us a quality harvest of families, and we are trying to both rejoice and rest in that opportunity.